PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-objectstore-replication/README.md

 FlashBlade Object Replication
 =========

-Ansible playbook and role for FlashBlade Array to Array and Array to S3 object Replication.
+Ansible playbook and role for FlashBlade Array to Array and Array to S3 target(AWS) object Replication.

 Requirements
 ------------